 - Drink plenty of fluids and always keep your body hydrated.

 - Walk after every meal.

-- Excercise a bit in the morning or afternoon.
+- Exercise a bit in the morning or afternoon.
 No hardcore exercises or muscle training.
 There are separate exercises for pregnant women

 Diet plan by Trimester

 - Fruits:- 3 portions of fruits every day.
 Fruits contain vitamins and antioxidants which are much needed in your baby’s development and to keep you healthy throughout pregnancy.
 You can have all types of fruits except pineapple and papaya as these fruits can cause miscarriage.

 - Sugary foods:- Sweet dishes are considered to be fatty foods and many women stay away from them.
 They think sugar can make them overweight and completely they avoid it but this is not correct.
 Your body needs sugar in small quantities every day.
 So you can have homemade sweets, pancakes, puddings, fruit juices, and fruits that have natural sugars in them.
 You can use brown sugar, honey, or jaggery instead of sugar.

 - Iron-rich foods:- Consume iron-rich foods like oats, dry fruits, beans, meat, egg yolk, tofu, green veggies, and jaggery.
 Iron is very essential in the body for the steady flow of blood.